oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows.md

 **Step 4:**

-Change your directory to /cd3user/tenancies/<customer_name>/terraform_files/<region>/.
+Change your directory to /cd3user/tenancies/<customer_name>/terraform_files/region_dir/  and Execute:

-Execute:

-**terraform init** - To initialize and prepare your working/out directory soTerraform can run the configuration.
+**terraform init**  - To initialize and prepare your working/out directory soTerraform can run the configuration.<br>

-**terraform plan** - To preview any changes before you apply them.
+**terraform plan**  - To preview any changes before you apply them.<br>
 **terraform apply** - To make the changes defined by Terraform configuration to create, update, or destroy resources in OCI.

 > **Note**